honeymustard/imdb-plus/README.md

 Any changes that are made at the source will break the program and render all versions obsolete.
 The program will then need to be patched manually.
 Therefore, some current features might be omitted from future versions without notice.

+* 29/09/14: Ratings must now be exported from your IMDb account and imported manually.

 ## Compilation instructions